InspectProInspectPro

 Start the inspection.
 Enter the property address, owner or agent details, and select the applicable state regulation.InspectPro creates a structured report with sections for barrier fencing, gates and latches, climbable objects, CPR signage, water recirculation, and general pool area compliance.
 Sections can be customised to match the specific requirements of NSW, QLD, VIC, WA, SA, or other jurisdictions.

 Document every element.
 Walk the pool perimeter and work through each compliance point.
 Photograph each barrier segment, gate, latch mechanism, and potential non-compliance item directly inInspectPro.
-Annotate photos on the spot — mark barrier heights, draw arrows to gaps under fencing, circle climbable objects within the non-climbable zone, label CPR signage issues.
+Add comments to photos on the spot — note gaps under fencing, climbable objects within the non-climbable zone, and CPR signage issues.
 Record whether each item is compliant, non-compliant, or not applicable.

 Generate the compliance report.
 When you've completed the physical inspection, review your findings on-screen.
-Each non-compliance item appears with its photo evidence, annotation, and the relevant regulation reference.
-Generate a branded PDF report with a clear pass or fail outcome, non-compliance item summary, and recommended rectification actions.
+Each item appears with its photo evidence, comments, and your notes.
+Generate a branded PDF report documenting your compliance findings, a summary of non-compliant items, and recommended rectification actions.
 Send the report link to the property owner or agent before you leave.

 Track re-inspections.
 When the property owner rectifies non-compliant items and requests a re-inspection, pull up the original report in InspectPro.
 Compare the previous findings against the current state of each item.
 Document the rectification with updated photos and issue the compliance certificate or updated report.